 Ions and Molecules

 Atoms are stable when they have a full outermost electron valence shell.
-For an atom to fill its outermost shell, it will give, take, or share electrons.
+For an atom to fill its outer shell, it will give, take, or share electrons.
 When an atom either gains or loses electrons, this creates an ion.
 Ions have either a positive or a negative electrical charge.
 What is the charge of an ion if the atom loses an electron?
-An atom with the same number of protons and electrons has no overall charge, so if an atom loses the negatively charged electron, it has a positive charge.
+An atom with the same number of protons and electrons has no overall charge, so if an atom loses the negatively charged electron, it has a positive control.
 What is the charge of an ion if the atom gains an electron?
 If the atom gains an electron, it has a negative charge.

 Ions come together to create a molecule so that electrical charges are balanced; the positive charges balance the negative charges, and the molecule has no electrical charge.
-An atom will balance its electrical charge by sharing an electron with another atom, giving it away, or receive an electron from another atom.
+An atom will balance its electrical charge by sharing an electron with another atom, giving it away, or receiving an electron from another atom.

 - Inorganic, crystalline solid.